What kind of students do best in our program?

 Students arriving between 7:30 and 8:00 must be checked in to the Before-School Club (see below for fees).

-Students remaining for more than 15 minutes after their classroom hours will be automatically checked in to the After-School Clubat the regular charge.
+Students remaining after 4:00 p.m. will be automatically checked in to the After-School Club at the regular charge.

-Usually, for the classes involved, we close at noon before the Junior Concert and before the SK graduation so that the children can have an afternoon nap.
-On the last day of school before the Christmas holidays, we also dismiss early, between noon and one o’clock.
+Usually, on the last day of school before the Christmas holidays, we dismiss early, between noon and one o’clock.

 In the event of a severe snow storm, we will post a message on our website not to bring your child(ren) to school that day.